 He has received several awards, including the Jerwood Foundation choreography award (2000); two Outstanding Newcomer to Dance awards presented by the Critics' Circle and Time Out Live (2000); the Best Modern Choreography award presented by the Critics' Circle (2002); the International Movimentos Tanzpreis (2004) for most promising newcomer in dance; the 2005 Critics’ Circle award for outstanding male artist (modern dance); and a South Bank Show award (2005).
 Akram Khan was also nominated for a Nijinsky Award in 2002.
 In 2004 he received an honorary Doctorate of Arts from De Montfort University in Leicester for his contribution to the UK arts community, and the following year was named a member of the Order of the British Empire for his services to dance.
 More recently, he was the recipient of the International Theatre Institute’s 2007 award for excellence in international dance.
 That same year, he received the best male dancer award and the award for best choreography (zero degrees) at the Helpmann Awards ceremony in Sydney, Australia.
 He recently also received an honorary Doctorate of Arts from Roehampton University in London.

 A recent highlight of his career was the creation of a section of the London 2012 Olympic Games Opening Ceremony that was received with unanimous acclaim.

-The choreographer is returning for his sixth visit to Montreal, where he previously presented Sound of Archery in 2003, ma in 2006, In-I with Juliette Binoche in 2009 to sold-out houses, Vertical Road in 2012 and ITMOI in 2014.
+The choreographer is returning for his seventh visit to Montreal, where he previously presented Sound of Archery in 2003, MA in 2006, In-I with Juliette Binoche in 2009 to sold-out houses, Vertical Road in 2012, ITMOI in 2014 and XENOS en 2018.